the-full-stack/fsdl-text-recognizer/instructions/readme.md

 ## Ready

 Now you should be setup for the labs.
-The instructions for each lab are in instructions/ directory inside of the lab.
+The instructions for each lab are in readme files in their folders.

+You will notice that there are solutions for all the labs right here in the repo, too.
+If you get stuck, you are welcome to take a look!